 - Better suited for long-term investing (5+ years) not short-term savings

-Neo Financial’s TFSA savings account is a solid alternative to EQ Bank for a cash TFSA.
-It offers a competitive tiered interest rate — the more you save, the higher your rate — with no monthly fees and no minimum balance.
+Neo Financial‘s TFSA savings account is a solid alternative to EQ Bank for a cash TFSA.
+It offers a competitive tiered interest rate — up to 3.00% — with no monthly fees and no minimum balance.
 Deposits are CDIC-insured through Peoples Bank of Canada.
 If you’re already banking with Neo for the cash back Mastercard and everyday savings, opening a Neo TFSA keeps everything in one place.

 📊 TFSA Savings Account Rate Comparison — March 2026